-- Place your little fingers on the wall, with your thumbs pointing backwards. - Step forwards as you gently slide your arms up the wall as far as is comfortable and then slide back down. - Repeat 5 to 10 times.
+- Place your little fingers on the wall, with your thumbs pointing backwards. - Slide your arms up the wall as far as is comfortable and then slide back down. - Repeat 5-10 times.

 Arm lifts and holds

 Lying on your back with a rolled up or folded towel under your operated arm.